-Rachel Curtiss (Mary Hatch, Artistic Director) has been involved with BVT since 2012, first as a company member, then as props supervisor, director, and associate artistic director last summer.
+Rachel Curtiss (Belle, Mrs. Cratchit, Artistic Director) has been involved with BVT since 2012, first as a company member, then as props supervisor, director, and artistic director for the past two last summers.
 She graduated from Wichita State University with her BFA in theatre performance in 2013.
 She lived in Chicago for three years; while she was there she worked with Edge of the Wood Theatre.
 Some recent acting credits include M'Lynn in Steel Magnolias (BVT), Cassie in Neil Simon's Rumors (BVT), and Nina in The Seagull (Edge of the Wood Theatre).
 She is so happy to share the artistic director position with her husband and can’t wait for what the future holds for BVT.

-Mitch Bean (George Baily, Artistic Director) is a graduate of Central College and holds his Bachelor’s in music and theatre.
-Mitch recently moved from Chicago to Omaha with his fiancée and co-artistic director, Rachel Curtiss.
-Both have been working hard to continue BVT's long tradition of summer repertory as well as on many off-season BVT sponsored events including Willa Cather’s A Resurrection, The RiverInn’s production of Murder on the Missouri, and a youth workshop and now It's a Wonderful Life.
-Mitch’s past BVT directing credits include Steel Magnolias, The Tell-Tell Farce, Maybe Baby, It's You, The Game’s Afoot, The Marvelous Wonderettes, Oh, Fudge!, and The Tender Trap.
-His BVT acting credits include Toad in A Year with Frog and Toad, Charlie Brown in Snoopy!!, Glenn in Rumors, Frankie in Forever Plaid and Jesus in Godspell.
+Mitch Bean (Artistic Director) is a graduate of Central College and holds his Bachelor’s in music and theatre.
+Mitch lives in Omaha with his fiancée and co-artistic director, Rachel Curtiss.
+Both have been working hard to continue BVT's long tradition of summer repertory as well as on many off-season BVT sponsored events including Willa Cather’s A Resurrection (2017 and 2018), The RiverInn’s production of Fowl Play and BVT's Young Performer's Workshop and Show.
+Some of his past BVT directing credits include Leaving Iowa, The Diary of Anne Frank, Steel Magnolias, The Game’s Afoot, and The Marvelous Wonderettes.
+His BVT acting credits include Jonny in Zombie Prom, Toad in A Year with Frog and Toad, Charlie Brown in Snoopy!!, Glenn in Rumors, Frankie in Forever Plaid and Jesus in Godspell.

-Andrew Smith (Light/ Sound Board Operator) is a full-time student at Peru State College where he will graduate in May 2019 with his Bachelor’s degree in Graphic Design.
-After a brief tenure with BVT as a child in 2004.
+Andrew Smith (Bob Cratchit) returns after a brief tenure with the BVT as a child in 2004.
 It was then Andrew fell in love with the nuances and joys of the performing arts.
-Being honored with and accepting the opportunity to provide his own technical skills as the light and sound board operator for the 2017 production of A Resurrection, Andrew once again joins the crew for their rendition of It's a Wonderful Life: A Radio Show.
+Being honored with and accepting the opportunity to provide his own technical skills as the light and sound operator, he assisted the 2017 and 2018 productions of Willa Cather's A Resurrection; and the 2018 production of It's A Wonderful Life: A Radio Show.
 In a surprise change of pace, Andrew joins the BVT cast yet again for A Christmas Carol.